20 September 2021

 Child Trust Funds...what you need to know

-The first of the children allocated with Child Trust Fund (CTF) accounts will begin to turn 18 from 1st September 2020.
+The first of the children allocated with Child Trust Fund (CTF) accounts started to mature in September 2020.

 Whether you’re a child soon to be turning 18 considering your options, or a parent trying to figure out what will happen next – keep reading for more information.

 Child Trust Funds were introduced by Gordon Brown and the Government in 2005.
 The tax-free savings product was available to children born between 1st September 2002 and 2nd January 2011.

 They were implemented to encourage long-term saving and give all children a financial boost by the time they reach 18.
 The Government made an initial contribution of £250 or £50, depending on when the child became entitled.

 The voucher enabled the parent/guardian of the child to choose a provider for their child’s CTF.
 If the voucher was not used before the expiry date then the Government allocated these accounts to various product providers, to ensure the child didn’t miss out on their policy.